desandro/3dtransforms/perspective.md

   <div class="persp-children-panel persp-children-panel--together"></div>
 </div>

 The value of `perspective` determines the intensity of the 3D effect.
 Think of it as a distance from the viewer to the object.
-The greater the value, the further the distance, the less intense the visual effect. `perspective: 2000px;` yields a subtle 3D effect, as if we are viewing an object from far away through binoculars. `perspective: 100px;` produces a tremendous 3D effect, like a tiny insect viewing a massive object.
+The greater the value, the further the distance, the less intense the visual effect. `perspective: 2000px` yields a subtle 3D effect, as if we are viewing an object from far away through binoculars. `perspective: 100px` produces a tremendous 3D effect, like a tiny insect viewing a massive object.

 By default, the vanishing point for a 3D space is positioned at the center.
-You can change the position of the vanishing point with `perspective-origin` property.
+You can change the position of the vanishing point with [`perspective-origin` property](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective-origin).

 {% highlight css %}